Kobeyvines/data_env_setup/README.md

 ---

 ## 📚 Notes
+---
+**NB**
+In my analysis, i've used **the closing price** since it is generally the most representative measure of market value for a given time period
+It’s consistent, comparable, and widely accepted.

+It reflects the final, agreed-upon market value.

+It minimizes the distortion from temporary spikes or drops.

+---
 This project is part of my ongoing learning journey in **data science and analytics**,
 combining practical skills from the **ALX Data Science Program** with **Python, Pandas, and visualization tools**
 to uncover meaningful insights from Kenya’s food price data.